1. Writing a Multi Layer Feedforward Neural Network from Scratch

 val_x, val_y

-- First we get number of indices for validation, then get indices for them and data too.
+- First we get a number of indices for validation, then get indices for them and data too.

 - We will also edit